cubing/cubing.js/README.md

 # Now visit http://cubing.localhost:3333
 ```

-To quickly check any changes for issues, try `make test-fast`.
-Run `make test` for more thorough testing options.
+To quickly check any changes for issues, try `make check-fast`.
+Run `make check` to run all possible checks.

 ### Developing on Windows